vickyliau/CensusClassificationAPI/README.md

 ## ML Pipeline

-The ML pipeline is defined by predict.py
+The ML pipeline is defined by app.predict.py

-## API Instruction
+## API Instruction using Local Host

 API is defined by main.py